MohamadZeini/Data-Exploration-Survival-on-the-Titanic/README.md

 ### Code

 Template code is provided in the `Bay_Area_Bike_Share_Analysis.ipynb` notebook file.
-You will also be required to use the included `babs_visualizations.py` Python file and the `babs_y1_y2_summary.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `babs_visualizations.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+You will also be required to use `titanic-data.csv` data file.

 ### Run